khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

   - filter
 ---

-Tables display tabular data in a basic grid comprised of cells, columns, and rows.
-This format makes it easy for users to scan large amounts of data.
+Tables display tabular data in a basic grid composed of cells, columns, and rows.
+This format makes it easy for users to scan and compare large amounts of data.

 ## Usage